 Elizabeth is originally from Northeast Arkansas.
 She received her bachelor’s degree in psychology from Rhodes College in Memphis, Tennessee, and her master’s degree in occupational therapy from the University of Central Arkansas.
 She has been practicing as an occupational therapist since 2002 and has been an instructor at the University of Central Arkansas since 2005.
 Elizabeth has engaged in research regarding fall risk among individuals with developmental disabilities as well as scholarship of teaching and learning (SoTL) projects focusing on professionalism of fieldwork students.
 Her research interests include fall prevention, pediatrics, leisure, SoTL and leadership development.

 Katherine Ligon is a native of Ukraine, and a US citizen.
 She is fluent in three languages: English, Russian, and Ukrainian.
 Mrs. Ligon graduated with a Bachelors of Business Administration and Labor Economics degree from Dnipropetrovsk National University, Ukraine, received a master’s degree in business administration from Harding University Searcy, Arkansas, and obtained a graduate certificate in sociology from the Appalachian State University in North Carolina.
 Mrs. Ligon is a past President and an active member of the Rotary Club of Cleburne County.
 Mrs. Ligon has been involved with Arkansas State University on the Heber Springs campus, where she has taught a variety of classes as an adjunct instructor for the past four and a half years.
+Currently, Katherine is serving as a Graduate Assistant in the Business Department.

 With the PhD in Leadership Studies program, Mrs. Ligon intends to benefit Arkansas and her adoptive country to improve educational systems.